What Kamala Harris’s legacy means for the future of female leadership

 While she may not become our first female president, Harris still has a lifetime full of firsts.
 Her decades-long career took off in 1990 when she became deputy district attorney in Oakland, California, where she made a name for herself prosecuting violence against women.
 After rising through the ranks to attorney general in 2010, she won her 2016 senate race, becoming the second Black woman senator.

 After campaigning on issues like criminal justice and immigration reform, she was nominated and subsequently elected to serve as Vice President to Joe Biden, another historic first.
-She clearly knows the weight of the legacy she represents, as well as the future her accomplishments pave the way for, as she said in her 2020 acceptance speech, paying homage to “the generations of women, Black women—Asian, white, Latina, Native American women who surround our nation—who throughout our nation’s history have paved the way for this moment tonight.
+Her 2020 acceptance speech highlights the weight of the legacy she represents and the future her accomplishments pave the way for, paying homage to “the generations of women, Black women—Asian, white, Latina, Native American women who surround our nation—who throughout our nation’s history have paved the way for this moment tonight.
 Women who fought and sacrificed so much for equality and liberty and justice for all.”

 Overcoming familiar obstacles

-While Harris’s experience and commitment to public service places her among the most qualified presidential candidates in history, her campaign was bombarded with obstacles that women and people of color in every workplace face on a daily basis.
+While Harris’s experience and commitment to public service places her among the most qualified presidential candidates in history, her campaign was bombarded with obstacles that women and people of color face in the workplace on a daily basis.

 Like many women in leadership positions, her accomplishments were dismissed and attributed to false narratives claiming that she had used her romantic relationships with men to advance her career (regardless of the fact that every position of power she has held was popularly elected), perpetuating the misogynistic myth that successful women have succeeded via nefarious purposes, or at the hands of men.